Marker Logo

 Industry & CommerceWaterways & Vessels.
 A significant historical year for this entry is 1821.

 Location.
 26° 55.717′ N, 82° 3.767′ W. Marker is in Punta Gorda, Florida, in Charlotte County.
-Marker can be reached from West Retta Esplanade near Maud Street.
+It can be reached from West Retta Esplanade near Maud Street.
 Touch for map.
 Marker is at or near this postal address: 1200 West Retta Esplanade, Punta Gorda FL 33950, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Maud Street Dock (within shouting distance of this marker); Theodore Roosevelt Sport Fishing in Charlotte Harbor (within shouting distance of this marker); The King Street Railroad Dock (about 300 feet away, measured in a direct line); Old Fish Dock Transformed to "Fishermen's Village" (about 300 feet away); Sport Fishing (about 400 feet away); Historic Spanish Anchor (about 400 feet away); The Boating History of Punta Gorda (about 500 feet away); The Long Dock (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: The Maud Street Dock (within shouting distance of this marker); Theodore Roosevelt Sport Fishing in Charlotte Harbor (within shouting distance of this marker); The King Street Railroad Dock (about 300 feet away, measured in a direct line); Old Fish Dock Transformed to "Fishermen's Village" (about 300 feet away); Sport Fishing (about 400 feet away); Historic Spanish Anchor (about 400 feet away); The Boating History of Punta Gorda (about 500 feet away); The Long Dock (about 600 feet away).
 Touch for a list and map of all markers in Punta Gorda.

 m=249131